vgbs/dsp-documentation/idm/developer-documentation.md

 What we need from you to set everything up:

-* Are you using authentication in a frontend, a backend or both?
+* Are you using authentication in a frontend, a backend, or both?
 * Which Realms do you need access to:
     * Brand
     * Country